tushardashpute/dynatrace_azure_sso_integration/README.md

 <img width="1744" alt="image" src="https://user-images.githubusercontent.com/74225291/211815497-46aba4f1-60e1-403b-becc-c15bb8ddeb8e.png">

-Configure and test Azure AD SSO for Dynatrace Configure and test Azure AD SSO with Dynatrace using a test user called B.Simon.
+**2. Configure Azure AD SSO**

+Configure and test Azure AD SSO with Dynatrace using a test user called Vihan.D.
 For SSO to work, you need to establish a link relationship between an Azure AD user and the related user in Dynatrace.

 To configure and test Azure AD SSO with Dynatrace, complete the following building blocks:

-Configure Azure AD SSO - to enable your users to use this feature.
+- Configure Azure AD SSO - to enable your users to use this feature.
-Create an Azure AD test user - to test Azure AD single sign-on with B.Simon.
+- Create an Azure AD test user - to test Azure AD single sign-on with Vihan.
-Assign the Azure AD test user - to enable B.Simon to use Azure AD single sign-on.
+- Assign the Azure AD test user - to enable Vihan.D to use Azure AD single sign-on.
-Configure Dynatrace SSO - to configure the single sign-on settings on application side.
+- Configure Dynatrace SSO - to configure the single sign-on settings on application side.
-Create Dynatrace test user - to have a counterpart of B.Simon in Dynatrace that is linked to the Azure AD representation of user.
+- Create Dynatrace test user - to have a counterpart of Vihan.D in Dynatrace that is linked to the Azure AD representation of user.
-Test SSO - to verify whether the configuration works.
+- Test SSO - to verify whether the configuration works.

 Configure Azure AD SSO